 “Virtually all those interviewed by Phil (total interviewed: 28 people) believed that another tool (of equivalent capability) would need to be created if OVERSEER didn’t exist,” says Ms Read.

 “Without OVERSEER or an equivalent, it is likely regulators would move towards input-based policy approaches to manage nutrient losses from farms, as are prevalent in other parts of the world.
 Apart from the significant investment required in regulation, monitoring and compliance, the general belief in the sector is that such a step would have a negative impact on agricultural output and discourage farming practice innovation, without achieving the environmental outcomes sought.
 Input systems do not have the flexibility of output systems and they encourage farmers to farm to regulations rather than the biological and climatic conditions of their farm,” she says.

 “As managers of OVERSEER, we are very aware of its shortcomings as well as its advantages.
 Like any software, it is subject to regular updates to enhance its effectiveness and this requires users to respond to regular changes.
 However, with every improvement we are increasing the value of the tool for its users.

 “It is fair to say that that not all those interviewed as part of the valuation process held a positive view of OVERSEER, but there was a unanimous view that OVERSEER should continue to be developed to ensure its current and future value to New Zealand agriculture and that continuing investment will be required.
 Such development work is currently taking place, particularly as relates to the appropriate use of OVERSEER.

-“I would encourage all the different users of OVERSEER to read the valuation report, available on the OVERSEER website.
+“I would encourage all the different users of OVERSEER to read the valuation report(external link), available on the OVERSEER website.
 It’s a thorough piece of work and is very thought-provoking around the whole question of nutrient management in agriculture,” she says.